 But I have a few wrinkles to throw in that might make you alter that list slightly.

 Wrinkle 1: sometimes you'll have macro opportunities.
-Using my list, above, I'd bring a macro option for my V2, and maybe a second V2 body on which I'd leave that macro (minimize lens changing).
+Using my list, above, I'd bring a macro option for my Nikon 1 (typically a DX Macro lens on the FT1), or maybe a second V body on which I'd leave that macro option (minimizes lens changing).

 Wrinkle 3: Victoria Falls and similar locales.
 Suddenly, you've finished the safari portion and you're in landscape territory.
 There are certainly telephoto isolation shots that work very well at the Falls and other such places, but to really capture the falls you'll need to think landscape photography, and thus wide angle lens.
-I'll probably do this with my V2, as I can shoot at base ISO by rigging my camera to something like the ubiquitous rails (and I'll likely also have a tripod with me).
+I'll probably do this with my Nikon 1, as I can shoot at base ISO by rigging my camera to something like the ubiquitous rails (and I'll likely also have a tripod with me), but I often bring a small wide angle prime for my DSLRs (e.g. 20mm Voigtlander).

 Wrinkle 4: casual shooting.
 You'll want shots of your tent, the tent groupings, the dinner table, the vehicles going through water, sundowners, ferry crossings, small towns, and a heck of a lot more.
 Make sure you have a way to do this, but also note that often you won't want a lot of gear when these opportunities come up.